Agneypraseed/IPCV/Lecture_04.md

 However, when convolving an image with a kernel whose coefficients sum to zero, the sum of pixel values in the filtered image will also be zero.
 This implies that the filtered image may contain negative values and often requires additional processing to produce visually suitable results.
 One such example is adding the filtered image back to the original image.

->  An image is filtered with a kernel whose coefficients sum to zero.
+> If an image is filtered with a kernel whose coefficients sum to zero.
 Then the sum of the pixel values in the filtered image also is zero.

+---